sjq-shanghai/CountDownClock_qt/README.md

 release version download package at:https://github.com/sjq-shanghai/CountDownClock_qt/releases/tag/release1.0

 If you build application yourself, remember to copy the mp3 file to your release fold.
+If you want to change mp3 file,changing the code in mainwindow.cpp line 102.